timlabs/uscode/United States Code/TITLE 44-PUBLIC PRINTING AND DOCUMENTS/CHAPTER 29-RECORDS MANAGEMENT BY THE ARCHIVIST OF THE UNITED STATES AND BY THE ADMINISTRATOR OF GENERAL SERVICES/CHAPTER 29-RECORDS MANAGEMENT BY THE ARCHIVIST OF THE UNITED STATES AND BY THE ADMINISTRATOR OF GENERAL SERVICES.md

   * (13) the term "executive agency" shall have the meaning given such term by section 102 of title 40;

-  * (14) the term "Federal agency" means any executive agency or any establishment in the legislative or judicial branch of the Government (except the Supreme Court, the Senate, the House of Representatives, and the Architect of the Capitol and any activities under the direction of the Architect of the Capitol); and
+  * (14) the term "Federal agency" means any executive agency or any establishment in the legislative or judicial branch of the Government (except the Supreme Court, the Senate, the House of Representatives, and the Architect of the Capitol and any activities under the direction of the Architect of the Capitol);

-  * (15) the term "Administrator" means the Administrator of General Services.
+  * (15) the term "electronic messages" means electronic mail and other electronic messaging systems that are used for purposes of communicating between individuals; and

+  * (16) the term "electronic records management system" means software designed to manage electronic records, including by—

+    * (A) categorizing and locating records;

+    * (B) ensuring that records are retained as long as necessary;

+    * (C) identifying records that are due for disposition; and

+    * (D) ensuring the storage, retrieval, and disposition of records.

 ### §2902.
 Objectives of records management
 * It is the purpose of this chapter, and chapters 21, 31, and 33 of this title, to require the establishment of standards and procedures to assure efficient and effective records management.
 Such records management standards and procedures shall seek to implement the following goals: